Ankit24072002/mutual-fund-tracker/README.md

 Configure .env with backend API URL if needed.

-Open the application in your browser at http://localhost:5173.
+Open the application in your browser at http://localhost:5173. or Live Link : https://mutual-fund-tracker-2-iqzm.onrender.com

 API Endpoints
 Authentication